rasulkireev/gpw/content/articles/selling-an-info-product.md

     ![Announcement you announcement tweet](./images/announcement-tweet.png)

 2. **Share Progress** with your email list.
+    * Every week or so, send an updateCreated to your audience.
+Include a free video or a link to a live stream.
-    * Every week or so, send an update to your audience.
+    * Every week or so, send an updateCreated to your audience.
 Include a free video or a link to a live stream.
     * Share before sending an email.
 Tweet to your audience that if they want to receive some free stuff to go ahead and signup.
     ![Free screencast Tweet](./images/free-screencast-tweet.png)